markwigmans/oracle-dual-json/readme.md

 | MongoDB Service | Fill the MongoDB input/output document                             |
 | JPA Service     | Fill the Oracle input/output document                              |

-A JMS queue is used to connect the different services. the topic 'RaceData.topic' is used to send data from 'Data Service' to the database services.
-The queue 'RaceData.processed' is used to detect if the given topic is processed.
+A JMS queue is used to connect the different services.
+Topic 'RaceData.topic' is used to send data from 'Data Service' to the database services.
+Queue 'RaceData.processed' is used to detect if the given topic is processed.

 ## Run Application